 - We promote growth mindset and continuously reference the ‘ELLI animals’ to develop resilience in our learners.

-- We are conscious that a proportion of our Pupil Premium learners do not get opportunities to move away from the local area to experience wider learning opportunities.
-We have introduced a ‘Personal Passport’ scheme which allows Pupil Premium children to ‘collect’ a range of experiences ranging from travelling the local railway line to gardening to cooking.
-We also offer a fully funded place on residential camps in years 4,5 and 6 for all Pupil Premium children as we believe that this is a valuable life experience that enhances confidence levels and relationships with peers.
+- We offer a fully funded place on residential camps in years 5 and 6 for all Pupil Premium learners as we believe that this is a valuable life experience that enhances confidence levels and relationships with peers.
 We also fully fund all school trips including the provision of a free packed lunch where requested.
 The vast majority of school trips are directly linked to the school’s Edison curriculum so represent valuable additional learning opportunities.

 - Pupil Premium readers in EYFS and KS1 are closely monitored by class teachers and LSAs.
-Children who do not read on a regular basis at home are given additional 1:1 sessions at school.
+Children with less developed reading habits are given additional 1:1 sessions at school.

 What is the impact?

-Please see data analysis below for a full assessment of the attainment of and progress made by Pupil Premium learners.
+- Please see data analysis below for a full assessment of the attainment of and progress made by Pupil Premium learners.

 - Even our youngest learners are aware of the ELLI animals and can articulate what they represent.

-In the phonics screening check 60% of PP learners passed compared to 88% of non-PP learners.
+In the year one phonics screening check 80% of Pupil Premium children passed compared to 77% of non-Pupil Premium children.

-At the end of KS2 more PP children achieved Expected Standard Plus in Reading (86%), than their non-Pupil Premium peers (81%).
-In writing 57% achieved the expected standard as opposed to 79% of their non-Pupil Premium peers.
-In maths again 57% achieved the expected standard as opposed to 79% of their non-Pupil Premium peers.
-For the fourth successive year the in-school gap was closed in Reading, Writing and Maths combined.
-Pupil Premium learners made less progress in reading (2.4) than their non-Pupil Premium Counterparts (3.3) and less progress in maths (-1.2 vs 0.7).
-They made more progress in writing (0.8) than their non- Pupil Premium peers (-0.2).
+At the end of KS2 fewer Pupil Premium children reached the Expected Standard in Reading (53%), than their non-Pupil Premium peers (89%).
+In writing 53% reached the expected standard as opposed to 86% of their non-Pupil Premium peers.
+In maths 67% reached the expected standard as opposed to 93% of their non-Pupil Premium peers.

-Please follow the link which explains the impact our Pupil Premium funding had in 2017/18
+Please follow the link which outlines our final Pupil Premium expenditure for the 2018/19 year